geopython/diving-into-pygeoapi/README.md

 # Diving into pygeoapi
 pygeoapi is an OGC Reference Implementation supporting numerous OGC API specifications.
 This workshop will cover publishing geospatial data to the Web using pygeoapi in support of the suite of OGC API standards.

-Are you a participant or want to follow the workshop?
+**Are you a workshop participant or want to dive-in individually?**
-Go to the website [dive.pygeoapi.io](https://dive.pygeoapi.io/) and find instructions there.
-Below are guides for authoring within this repo.
+**Go to the website [dive.pygeoapi.io](https://dive.pygeoapi.io/) and find instructions there.**
+Below are guidelines for authoring and/or improving the workshop's content.

 ## Setting up pygeoapi environment